 “Experimental designs, especially RCTs, consider human desires, motives and behaviour as things that need to be controlled for (Fulop et al., 2001, Pawson, 2006).
 Furthermore, its analytical techniques, like linear regression, typically attempt to isolate the effect of each variable on the outcome.
 To do this, linear regression holds all other variables constant “instead of showing how the variables combine to create outcomes” (Fiss, 2007, p.
 1182).
 Such designs “purport to control an infinite number of rival hypotheses without specifying what any of them are” by rendering them implausible through statistics (Campbell, 2009), and do not provide a means to examine causal mechanisms (Mingers, 2000).”

 Well.
 What to make of this.
 Yes, RCTs control for stuff that’s not measured and maybe even unmeasurable.
 But you can also measure stuff you know about and see if that moderates or mediates the outcome (see, e.g., Windgassen et al., 2016).
-You might also use the numbers to select people for qualitative interview to try to learn more about what is going on.
-The comment on linear regression reveals surprising ignorance of how non-linear transformations of and interactions between predictors can be added to models.
+You might use the numbers to select people for qualitative interview to try to learn more about what is going on.
 It is also trivial to calculate marginal outcome predictions for combinations of predictors together, rather than merely identifying which predictors are likely non-zero when holding others fixed.
-See Bonell et al. (2016) for a very patient reply.
+See Bonell et al. (2016) for a patient reply.